will0101/Learning-RubyOnRails/README.md

 ## End Result - Not done yet.
 1. https://wb-hello-world-blog.herokuapp.com/
 ### Lessons
-- How to create a Rails application.
+- Created a functioning Rails application.
-- How to CRUD a resource.
+- How to CRUD a resource (articles).
-- Learned how
+- Deployed a Rails app.